-When cancer grows old: Assessing the socio-economic burden of cancer and ageing and the policies required.
 This report looks, for the first time, at the socio-economic impacts of a growing population of older adults with cancer and the policies which can help to address the current inequities and minimise the impacts on patients, their families and countries.

 As populations age, their risk of developing cancer increases.
 Research has found that the elderly (defined as people aged 65 years and above) are 11 times more likely to develop cancer, compared to younger people.
 Given that the global population is ageing cancer among the elderly is a health burden that will continue to grow over the next two decades.

 Unfortunately, the increase in the number of older people living with cancer has not been mirrored by a proportional increase in public awareness of the burden, or by investments in the health services required to respond to the unique needs of this group.
 Some of the key challenges are: